 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures

-One of my favourite sights in Nepal, the huge Buddhist stupa, is one of the largest in the world and a UNESCO world Heritage Site.
+One of the best places to visit in Kathmandu, and possibly in all of Nepal, is this huge Buddhist stupa, one of the largest in the world and a UNESCO world Heritage Site.
 Thankfully, the stupa which was damaged in the infamous 2015 earthquake that killed 9,000 people, has now been expertly restored.

 The area around the Stupa, decorated with multiple prayer flags, is full of Buddhist monks chanting mantras and walking around it and the shops in the area sell Tibetan souvenirs as well as Tibetan momos and butter tea.
-If you’re missing Tibet whilst in Nepal, be sure to visit the Boudhanath area!
+Be sure not to miss one of the most fascinating tourist spots in Kathmandu!

 Location – The stupa is about 8km away from Thamel.
 We got there by walking from Pashupatinath Temple (a 30-minute walk away) since we visited that first, but you can easily get a taxi from any place in Kathmandu or catch a bus or van headed that way from the bus terminal opposite Ratna park.

 Want to work out your butt muscles?
-The 350 steps up to the monkey temple will surely contribute to that!
+The 350 steps up to the monkey temple, one of the highest tourist spots in Kathmandu, will surely contribute to that!
 And if you like monkeys, the climb up won’t get boring since you’ll be stopping every few steps to watch the mischievous rascals play or to snap pictures of them.
 Be sure not to carry any plastic bags or visible food though since they are experts at sneaking up right behind you to steal your stuff.

 Once at the top, you will be rewarded with great views over Kathmandu valley as well as Buddha statues, prayer wheels, a large stupa and lots of prayer flags.
-Definitely one of the best things to do in Kathmandu!
+Definitely one of the best places to visit in Kathmandu!